SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 5. Grab its token when it does
 6. Spawn a process with that token

-Steps 4 and 5 are where the work is,getting that privileged connection and stealing the token.
+Steps 4 and 5 are where the work is, getting that privileged connection and stealing the token.

-## Named Pipes,How the Magic Happens
+## Named Pipes, How the Magic Happens

 Named Pipes let processes talk to each other on Windows.
-Unlike regular pipes (only parent-child), named pipes work between any processes.
+Unlike regular pipes (which are only parent-child), named pipes can connect any processes.

 The key part: **you can impersonate whoever connects to your pipe**.

-When someone connects to your named pipe, you call `ImpersonateNamedPipeClient()` and you become them.
+When someone connects to your named pipe, you call `ImpersonateNamedPipeClient()` and assume their identity.
 SYSTEM process connects?
 You're SYSTEM.

 The plan:
 1. Make a named pipe server
-2. Wait for privileged process to connect
+2. Wait for the privileged process to connect
 3. Impersonate it
 4. Steal its token
-5. Use token to spawn new process
+5. Use a token to spawn a new process

 Step 2 is usually the tricky one.
 But let's build something that works first.